 ARTICLE VI OFFICERS

 Section 6.1 Title and Term of Office.
-The officers of the Corporation shall be a Chairman of the Board, a President, one or more Vice Presidents, a Secretary and a Treasurer, and there may be additional Vice Presidents, one or more Assistant Secretaries, one or more Assistant Treasurers, and such other officers, assistants and agents as the Board may from time to time appoint.
-Each of such officers shall be chosen annually by the Board at its annual meeting and shall hold office until the next annual election and until his successor is chosen and qualified or until such officer’s earlier death, resignation, retirement, disqualification or removal from office.
+The officers of the Corporation shall be a , a President, who shall also serve as Chairman of the Board, one or more Vice Presidents, a Secretary and a Treasurer, and there may be additional Vice Presidents, one or more Assistant Secretaries, one or more Assistant Treasurers, and such other officers, assistants and agents as the Board may from time to time appoint.
+Each of such officers shall be chosen annually by the Board at its annual meeting and shall hold office until the next annual election and until a successor is chosen and qualified or until such officer’s earlier death, resignation, retirement, disqualification or removal from office.
 One person may hold and perform the duties of any two or more of said offices, except that the President and the Secretary shall not be the same person.

 Section 6.2 Powers and Duties.
 The powers and duties of the officers shall be those usually pertaining to their respective offices subject to the supervision and direction of the Board and as follows:

-Executive Chairman of the Board.
-The Executive Chairman of the Board, if present, shall preside at all meetings of the Board and shall be ex officio a member of all committees of trustees.
-The Executive Chairman of the Board shall also be the chief executive officer of the Corporation and shall be responsible for general supervision of the business of the Corporation and its officers, subject, however, to the control of the Board.
-He may execute and deliver in the name and on behalf of the Corporation deeds, mortgages, leases, assignments, bonds, contracts or other instruments authorized by the Board unless the execution and delivery thereof shall be expressly delegated by the Bylaws of the board to some other officer or agent of the Corporation.

 President.
-The President shall perform the duties assigned to him/her by the Board or delegated to him/her by the Executive Chairman of the Board.
-The President, in the absence of the Chairman of the Board, shall preside at all meetings of the Board.
+The President shall perform the duties assigned to him/her by the Board and shall be responsible for general supervision of the business of the Corporation and its officers, subject, however, to the control of the Board.
+The President shall preside at all meetings of the Board and shall be ex officio a member of all committees of trustees.
 He/She may execute and deliver in the name and on behalf of the Corporation deeds, mortgages, leases, assignments, bonds, contracts or other instruments authorized by the Board unless the execution and delivery thereof shall be expressly delegated by these Bylaws or the Board to some other officer or agent of the Corporation.

 Vice Presidents.
 Vice Presidents shall perform the duties assigned to them by the Board or delegated to them by the President, and in order of seniority, at his request or in his absence, shall perform as well the duties of the President’s office.
 Each Vice President shall have power also to execute and deliver in the name and on behalf of the Corporation deeds, mortgages, leases, assignments, bonds, contracts or other instruments authorized by the Board unless the execution and delivery thereof shall be expressly delegated by these Bylaws or by the Board to some other officer or agent of the Corporation.